kabir0st/reddit-shelf-signal/README.md

 python main.py
 ```

 The bot will log in to Reddit and start searching the configured subreddits for the target phrases.
-Any matches found will be saved in the [`book_mentions.txt`](book_mentions.txt:0) file in the project's root directory.
+Any matches found will be saved incrementally in the `reddit_search_results.json` file in the project's root directory.
+If `DISCORD_WEBHOOK_URL` is configured, new results will also be sent as notifications to the specified Discord channel.

 ## 📋 Configuration